Beyond the Reach: Plot

 Ruthless tycoon and trophy collector John Madec flaunts his $500,000 all-terrain vehicle in a small Mojave desert town, buying off the local sheriff to bag an endangered desert bighorn sheep.
 The sheriff solicits the young but experienced tracker Ben to guide Madec an hour outside of town into the canyon country of Shiprock.
-Madec taunts Ben over his girlfriend, who has gone away to Colorado on a college swimming scholarship after being gifted a gun that Ben taught her to shoot.
+Madec taunts Ben over his girlfriend Laina, who has gone away to Colorado on a college swimming scholarship after being gifted a gun that Ben taught her to shoot.
 When Ben asks to see the permit to hunt the endangered bighorn, Madec offers a wad of cash, which the stunned Ben begrudgingly accepts.

-When Madec—with a shoot-first-and-ask-questions-later philosophy—accidentally shoots an old prospector, Ben insists that they must report it as an accident.
-Madec puts another bullet from Ben's gun into the corpse, and after explaining how he can now blackmail Ben with questions of who was the actual killer, offers Ben a deal: Madec will put him through college with a finance major and give him a $300,000 dollar-a-year job in return for his complicity in covering up the crime.
+When Madec—with a shoot-first-and-ask-questions-later philosophy—accidentally shoots Charlie, an old prospector, Ben insists that they must report it as an accident.
+Madec puts another bullet from Ben's gun into the corpse, and after explaining how he can now blackmail Ben with questions of who was the actual killer, offers Ben a deal: Madec will put him through college with a finance major and give him a $300,000-a-year job in return for his complicity in covering up the crime.

 When Ben picks up his emergency transponder, Madec destroys it and berates Ben for breaking the deal.
 Madec then threatens Ben with his high-powered rifle and orders him to strip off his clothes and shoes, forcing him to wander out in the desert, 45 miles from the nearest town, to die of dehydration and exposure.
-Madec plans to report that Ben went mad, shot the prospector, and wandered off into the barren horizon alone.
+Madec plans to report that Ben went mad, shot Charlie, and wandered off into the barren horizon alone.
 To ensure his story is not contradicted, Madec watches Ben from a distance, using the scope from his rifle.
-Ben hides in the dead prospector's subterranean lair, but Madec blows it up with the prospector's dynamite stash.
-Before it explodes, Ben escapes with a 'treasure map' belonging to Charlie, whom Ben vows will not die without justice.
+Ben hides in Charlie's subterranean lair, but Madec blows it up with Charlie's dynamite stash.
+Before it explodes, Ben escapes with a "treasure map" belonging to Charlie, who Ben vows will not die without justice.
 Ben finds enough water inside of a barrel to survive.
 Madec shoots the barrel.

 By sunset, Ben uses the map to find a wrist-brace slingshot and some marbles amongst a buried box of Charlie's personal effects.
-Ben heads for a hidden grotto of water that he and his girlfriend had swum in, only to find it dried up as his sun-burnt body now freezes in the desert night.
+Ben heads for a hidden grotto of water that he and Laina had swum in, only to find it dried up as his sun-burnt body now freezes in the desert night.
 Madec keeps watch with his vehicle's high-powered floodlights.
 Ben eventually outsmarts Madec to overcome him with the slingshot.

 Back in town, Madec escapes from police custody during a bathroom break to board a helicopter that he solicited using his one phone call.
-Ben goes to his girlfriend and promises not to leave her side again.
-An armed Madec sneaks into their house as Ben and his girlfriend sleep and confronts them, but Ben's girlfriend shoots Madec using the same gun Ben gave to her.
+Ben goes to Laina and promises not to leave her side again.
+An armed Madec sneaks into their house as they sleep and confronts them, but Laina shoots Madec using the same gun Ben gave to her.
 Madec is then killed by Ben.